 Post-acceptance, official transcripts must arrive in the envelope, sealed and stamped by the Registrar’s office.
 If the official transcript does not include the conferral date of baccalaureate degree, please request an official copy of the diploma or provisional certificate as well.
 Transcripts (and diplomas) not in English must be accompanied by a translation and evaluation provided by a credential evaluation service.

 Any fraudulent activity or discrepancies found between unofficial and official transcripts will result in the immediate revocation of the admission offer.

 In 1000 words or less describe your interest in your chosen program of study and your reasons for pursuing a graduate degree.
 The personal statement should be provided with the application.
 The personal statement is your way of introducing yourself to the Admissions Committee and is one of several credentials that will determine your eligibility for admission.
 The essay should also discuss your interests, passions, constructions, and involvements.

 A resume of academic and employment information, awards, honors, etc.

 Letters of Recommendation

 Three letters are required from persons familiar with the applicant’s intellectual and design abilities.
 At least one should be from a teacher/professor that has worked with the applicant in an academic setting.
 The recommend-er will complete the recommendation in the school provided forms and must be submitted by the published application deadline.
-Reference Letters Templates can be downloaded here: Reference Letter
+Reference letter templates are included in the Application Packet.

 Applicants are required to complete an admissions interview with the Admissions Committee, preferably in person.
 Should applicants be unable to complete in person, Skype can be utilized but only as a last resort.